 I started writing songs on my new keyboard, and my friend John Portuondo and I composed a song that was chosen for the commissioning of a WWII battleship, the U.S.S.Leyte Gulf.
 It was recorded and sung by Juan Secada (before he was known as Jon Secada), and the song was performed by the U.S. Navy band on the day of the ship's commissioning.
 (And that's pretty much my claim to fame.)

-I didn't have a band yet, so I wrote some songs and played the parts myself on my first home-made album "On My Way".
-The keyboard's electronic innards sparked my interest in computers, which eventually led to my career choice as a server engineer.
-Meanwhile I was able to express my music and my faith by playing in and directing a couple of guitar based choirs at Church.
-John and I tried making several bands work as well, but we always seemed to find the most talented but unreliable musicians in Florida.
-Eventually the music went into hibernation.
-Until...
+Since I didn't have a band yet, I wrote some songs and recorded my first home-made album "On My Way".
+The circuitry inside my keyboard sparked my interest in computers, which led to my day job as an I/T engineer for the next 30 years.
+I played music on the side and directed a couple of youth choirs at Church.
+John and I tried forming several bands, but we kept finding the most talented and irresponsible musicians in Florida.
+And so the music went into hibernation, until...

 And on that note, this musical bio comes to a close.
 Thanks for reading!